wagtail/wagtail/docs/wagtail_search.rst

     <div id="json-results"></div>
   </div>

-Finally, we'll use JQuery to make the aynchronous requests and handle the interactivity:
+Finally, we'll use JQuery to make the asynchronous requests and handle the interactivity:

 .. code-block:: guess